IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 PI_name
 ================
-This attribute value should include first initial and last name of the MMS mission PI followed by a comma-separated list of any Co-Is that are responsible for this particular dataset.
+This attribute value should include first initial and last name of the IMAP mission PI followed by a comma-separated list of any Co-Is that are responsible for this particular dataset.
 For example, a single PI entry in this attribute would be: "Dr. David J. McComas".

 Project
 ================